-In 2021 the Board of Statutory Auditors met 9 (nine) times on 22 February, 13 April, 20 April, 4 May, 29 July, 29 October, 15 November, 14 December and 20 December with average attendance at

-81%.
-More in detail, attendance of the Board of Statutory Auditors in office as from 15 April 2021 attendance reached 100% for the Chair Gian Marco Committeri and the auditor Massimo Scarafuggi (attending 7 out of 7 meetings), while the auditor Daniela Preite attended 86% of the meetings (6 out of 7 meetings).
+on 22 February, 13 April, 20 April, 4 May, 29 July, 29 October, 15 November, 14 December and 20 December with average attendance at 81%.
+More in detail, attendance of On 5 November 2020, the Company's Board of Directors the Board of Statutory Auditors in office as from 15 April amended the bylaws in order to comply with provisions 2021 attendance reached 100% for the Chair Gian Marco relating to gender equality referred to in the Budget Law.
+Committeri and the auditor Massimo Scarafuggi (attending 7 out of 7 meetings), while the auditor Daniela Preite In light of the above, to date the Company has not deemed attended 86% of the meetings (6 out of 7 meetings).